 Jump to: Recipe | What to Serve with Tomato Butter | How to Use Sun-Dried Tomatoes

 Sun-dried Tomato Butter.

 Butters that have herbs or grated citrus whipped into them are referred to as compound butters.
-Combining finely minced “sun-dried” tomatoes with softened butter is another delicious form of a compound butter.
+Most of these are herbal compound butters, but combining finely minced “sun-dried” tomatoes with softened butter is another delicious form of a compound butter.

 The beauty of this tomato butter is that it is easily frozen and can be used all Winter to enhance just about any recipe or dish.